 For the foodie groomsman

-A sous-vide machine is a serious culinary tool and a great pick for a groomsman who knows his way around the kitchen.
-Grub Street editor Alan Systma recommends the sleek Joule because the accompanying app “is filled with very solid recipes and videos that show you how to do everything.”
+A sous vide machine is a serious culinary tool and a great pick for a groomsman who knows his way around a kitchen.
+Grub Street editor Alan Systma recommends the Anova for making everything from “perfectly cooked steak” to surprisingly “silky” scrambled eggs.

 “For the cook who cares about the Earth,” McNeeley recommends this well-designed and discreet compost bin.
 It’s pretty enough to display on the counter, making it an easy-to-remember receptacle for banana peels and eggshells.
 “If I had one of these on my counter, I’d compost more.”
 In other words, cuff links it ain’t.